Table of Contents

 - Free, open, and easy access to all publicly available data.

-- These data should be continuously available — the Global LEI System should leverage modern technologies to ensure that interested or requesting parties have easy access to both old and new data through different devices.
+- These data should be continuously available.
+The Global LEI System should leverage modern technologies to ensure that interested or requesting parties have easy access to both old and new data across different devices.

 - There should not be restrictions on access, usage, or redistribution of these data.